DaryaShyroka/lang-8-corpus-for-GEC/README.md

     e. readme.pdf: This is a paper from University Singpore on builiding a large automated Corpus of Learner english.

 6) Project Status: Contains the latest information about the project status.
+This is for the use of the team only.
+(This is not for submission for grading.)

     a.
 Project_Journal: contains the meeting summary, the next steps and the questions answered / discussed.
+This is for the use of the team only.
+This file is not an official summary of contribution - it is just a simple summary of what has been discussed and what tasks are to be done.

     b.
 Questions.ipynb: Collection of questions we would like to discuss in the team meeting and in the mentor meeting